Open House Feedback Form: Free Template For Real Estate Agents

 Open House Feedback Form vs. Sign-In Sheet: What’s the Difference?

 An open house feedback form, on the other hand, goes beyond contact details.
 It asks questions about the visitor’s experience: what they thought of the home, how it compares to others they’ve seen, and whether they’d consider making an offer.
+This kind of open house feedback helps agents:

 - Understand how the property is being received